nini-faroux/someapi/README.md

 docker-compose -f docker-compose-local.yml up --build
 ```

-You can then access the API at:
+You can then interact with the API at:
   * localhost:8080

 For docker-compose to work locally you will need to: